Frank Kitts: Local-body politics

-At the 1950 local-body elections the Labour Party had no obvious mayoral candidate, and Labour activist Gerald O'Brien suggested to Kitts should stand.
+At the 1950 local-body elections the Labour Party had no obvious mayoral candidate, and Labour activist Gerald O'Brien suggested to Kitts that he should stand.
 Kitts was reluctant but was persuaded to do so.
 He likewise stood for the Wellington City Council, Wellington Harbour Board and Wellington Hospital Board.
 He polled far better than expected for the mayoralty, but was defeated by Robert Macalister of the Citizens' Association.
 He was however elected to the City Council, Harbour Board and Hospital Board.
 In 1953 he stood again for all four offices but was again defeated by Macalister for the mayoralty.
 His popularity had grown significantly and was not only re-elected to the three local bodies, but topped the poll for all three, gaining more votes than any other candidate, the first time this had been achieved in Wellington history.
 He served on the Wellington Fire Board from 1954, the Hospital Board from 1950 to 1956 and the Harbour Board from 1950 until his death in 1979.
 He was also the chairman of the Wellington City and Suburban Water Supply Board, director of the New Zealand Municipalities Co-operative Insurance Company and patron of the City of Wellington Highland Pipe Band.

 In 1956 Kitts was elected mayor on his third attempt, exploiting a split vote on the centre-right with Macalister running as an independent after losing the Citizens' Association nomination to Ernest Toop.
 He became Wellington's first Labour mayor in 46 years.
 He would remain Wellington's mayor for the next 18 years.
 During his entire mayoralty Labour never had a council majority and Kitts led Citizens' dominated councils.
 Accordingly, Kitts adopted a leadership style that encouraged impartial chairmanship of council committees.
 He was re-elected over Toop (this time his sole opponent) in 1959 despite Labour's council ticket faring much worse with its representation being halved from six seats to three.
 The overall anti-Labour vote (which was consistent nationwide) was attributed to the unpopularity of the then Labour government.
 In increasing his majority over twelve percent against the national trend newspapers lauded Kitts' win as a 'personal triumph'.